varunbiswasgit/aiacode/README.md

    cd aiacode
    ```

-### 3. Adding Task Lists in Script-Specific `README.md` Files
+### 3. Adding Task Lists in Script-Specific `README.md` Files.
-For each script in this repository, use task lists in the script's `README.md` file to track specific tasks, planned improvements, or testing workflows.
+Use task lists in the script's `README.md` file for each script in this repository to track specific tasks, planned improvements, or testing workflows.
 Task lists are a Markdown feature that allows easy tracking and progress management.
----

 #### **Task List Syntax**
 To add a task list, use the following syntax: